awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-managed-linux.md

-# Step 6: Install SSM Agent for a Hybrid Environment \(Linux\)<a name="sysman-install-managed-linux"></a>
+# Step 6: Install SSM Agent for a hybrid environment \(Linux\)<a name="sysman-install-managed-linux"></a>

 This topic describes how to install SSM Agent on Linux machines in a hybrid environment\.
-If you plan to use Windows Server machines in a hybrid environment, see the previous step, [Step 5: Install SSM Agent for a Hybrid Environment \(Windows\)](sysman-install-managed-win.md)\.
+If you plan to use Windows Server machines in a hybrid environment, see the previous step, [Step 5: Install SSM Agent for a hybrid environment \(Windows\)](sysman-install-managed-win.md)\.

 **Important**
 This procedure is for servers and virtual machines \(VMs\) in an on\-premises or hybrid environment\.
-To download and install SSM Agent on an Amazon EC2 Linux instance, see [Installing and Configuring SSM Agent on Amazon EC2 Linux Instances](sysman-install-ssm-agent.md)\.
+To download and install SSM Agent on an Amazon EC2 Linux instance, see [Installing and configuring SSM Agent on Amazon EC2 Linux instances](sysman-install-ssm-agent.md)\.

-Before you begin, locate the Activation Code and Activation ID that were sent to you after you completed the managed\-instance activation earlier in [Step 4: Create a Managed\-Instance Activation for a Hybrid Environment](sysman-managed-instance-activation.md)\.
+Before you begin, locate the Activation Code and Activation ID that were sent to you after you completed the managed\-instance activation earlier in [Step 4: Create a managed\-instance activation for a hybrid environment](sysman-managed-instance-activation.md)\.
 You specify the Code and ID in the following procedure\.

 The URLs in the following scripts let you download SSM Agent from *any* AWS region\.
 If you want to download the agent from a *specific* region, copy the URL for your operating system, and then replace *region* with an appropriate value\.

 *region* represents the identifier for an AWS Region supported by AWS Systems Manager, such as `us-east-2` for the US East \(Ohio\) Region\.
-For a list of supported *region* values, see the **Region** column in [Systems Manager Service Endpoints](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) in the *Amazon Web Services General Reference*\.
+For a list of supported *region* values, see the **Region** column in [Systems Manager service endpoints](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) in the *Amazon Web Services General Reference*\.

 For example, to download SSM Agent for Amazon Linux, RHEL, CentOS, and SLES 64\-bit from the US West \(N\.
 California\) Region \(us\-west\-1\), use the following URL: